sjholden/ct-chargen/README.md

 ## AppEngine Notes

-Requires cloudstorage to be installed in lib in the deploy per https://cloud.google.com/appengine/docs/standard/python/googlecloudstorageclient/setting-up-cloud-storage
+* Requires cloudstorage to be installed in lib in the deploy per https://cloud.google.com/appengine/docs/standard/python/googlecloudstorageclient/setting-up-cloud-storage
+* Drop a favicon.ico in static too.